RSS

 A new algorithm has been created to protect against GPS spoofing

-Specialists at the University of Texas at San Antonio (UTSA) have developed a computer algorithm that minimizes the effect of attacks on power plants using GPS spoofing.
-The algorithm is designed to help cybersecurity experts more effectively detect and prevent real-time cyber attacks[4][5].
+Specialists at the University of Texas at San Antonio (UTSA) have developed a computer algorithm to minimize the effect of attacks on power plants using GPS spoofing.
+The algorithm is designed to help cybersecurity experts more effectively detect and prevent cyber attacks in real time[5][6].

-Using a new algorithm on mobile devices and computers is as easy as a regular program.
+Using the new algorithm on mobile devices and computers is as easy as a regular program.
 The algorithm is able to recognize fake GPS signals and repel attacks in real time.
 Experts have developed an algorithm primarily to protect American electric power systems, but it can also be used on other devices.

 2017